TEALSK12/2nd-semester-introduction-to-computer-science/units/4_unit/04_lesson/lesson.md

 	* Go into depth a bit more on nested lists.
 Ask the students how they would access different parts of the `my_building` example.
 	    * Write down the syntax of `[][]`.
 	    * The first bracket gets you the floor and the second gets you the room.
 	    * Have students practice writing their own nested lists, or work in pairs with one student writing one nested lists and the other student writing another.
 	* Go over the second problem in the Do Now.
 	    * Asks the students what happened when they iterated over `my_building`.
 	        * As an extension, ask the students how they would print out each `b` apartment.
 3. **Lab (Part 1)**
-	* Students will practice accessing items from lists of lists by creating a schedule program and acessing/updating elements
+	* Students will practice accessing items from lists of lists by creating a schedule program and accessing/updating elements.
 4. ** Debrief**
-	* Make sure students are able to access elements from the list of lists.
+	* Make sure that all students are able to access elements from a list of lists.
 5. **Lesson (part 2)**
 	* Go over the first problem of the Do Now.
 		* This should be a review of looping.
 If students are having trouble, take extra time to review looping syntax and procedures.
 	* Go over the second problem of the Do Now.
 		* Ask students to write on the board what they did.
 Discuss how you would write this without the extra function.
 		* Go over how to write this program.
-How would the alter it to not print out the middle floor.
-How would they alter to not print out any apartment a's.
+		    * As extensions to this discussion, have students consider how they would alter the program to not print out the middle floor.
+Or how would they alter it to not print out any apartment a's?
 6. **Lab (part 2)**
 	* Students will create some functions that practice looping through lists of lists
 7. **Debrief (part 2)**